-Imagine a tight rope being repeatedly rubbed over a rock, constantly snapping back and forth.
-Overtime, the fibers fray and eventually fail.
+Imagine a tight rope repeatedly rubbed over a rock, constantly snapping back and forth.
+Over time, the fibres fray and eventually fail.
 This mechanism is similar to most degenerative tendon processes, including that of the Tennis Elbow.

 Why does tendon degeneration happen?

 In order to perform simple daily activities such as carrying a handbag or opening a jar of peanut butter, our forearm muscles need to work.
 Similarly, any task that requires force to be generated through the elbow to the hand would demand a certain amount of force to be generated from the forearm muscles.

 Therefore, people whose job or sport requires gripping coupled with movement through the elbow, like tennis, would be at risk of developing this condition.
 However, contrary to popular belief, tennis elbows not only affects tennis players but also sportsmen such as cricketers and weightlifters where there are similar physical demands.

 For others who are more sedentary, it can be as simple as a weekend of spring-cleaning, where you are repeatedly carrying boxes and moving furniture back and forth, when pain in the elbow hits you.
 Simply, any excessive exertion that the forearm muscles are not used to, can put one at risk of developing this condition regardless the duration of exertion.

 What are the signs and symptoms of Tennis Elbow?

 All degenerative overuse tendon conditions go through similar phases.
 It typically begins with inflammation from the initial irritation of the tendon and over time progresses to degenerative changes occurring and the eventual failure of the tendon, depending on how well managed in the early stages.